ev2900/OpenSearch_kNN_Vector_Search/README.md

 ## 1. Prepare the headset production question answer (PQA) data

-Each JSON document in the raw PQA data set has a question with many potential answers in additon to other information about the product in question
+Each JSON document in the raw PQA data set has a question with many potential answers in additon to other information about the product in question.
 The code below creates a pandas data frame (df) where each row is a single question and answer pair.
-The other product information is also removed
+The other product information is also removed.

 For example a JSON document from the raw PQA data set is below